Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

 Community Built
 ---------------
-Bolts are built-by the Lightning community and contributed to bolts.
+Then lightning community builds and contributes bolts.
 The lightning team guarantees that contributions are:

-1. Rigorously Tested (CPUs, GPUs, TPUs).
+1. Rigorously tested (CPUs, GPUs, TPUs).
-2. Rigorously Documented.
+2. Rigorously documented.
 3. Standardized via PyTorch Lightning.
 4. Optimized for speed.
 5. Checked for correctness.